desy-ml/cheetah/docs/index.rst

 Documentation
 -------------

-For more advanced usage, please refer to the in-depth documentation of the modules.
+For more advanced usage, please refer to the in-depth documentation.

 .. toctree::
     :maxdepth: 1